-- 1. A student admitted to a master's program must register each fall and spring semester for a minimum of 1graduate unit, from original matriculation until all course and thesis requirements are met.
+A student admitted to a Master's or Educational Specialist degree program must register every fall and spring semester for a minimum of 1 graduate unit, from original matriculation until all course and thesis requirements are met.
 A semester in which a student is enrolled for course credit will be counted toward continuous enrollment.
-Non-credit courses, audited courses or courses from which the student withdraws do not count toward the determination of continuous enrollment for graduate purposes. - 2.
-Students receiving funding such as assistantships, fellowships, loans, grants, scholarships or traineeships may be required by their funding source to register for more than 1 unit to meet full-time status requirement.
+Non-credit courses, audited courses or courses from which the student withdraws do not count toward the determination of continuous enrollment.

+Students receiving funding, such as assistantships, fellowships, loans, grants, scholarships or traineeships, may be required by their funding source to register for more than 1 unit to meet the full-time status requirement.
 Similarly, international students may have different requirements to maintain their visa status.
-All students should check with their program advisor regarding such requirements to ensure that they remain qualified for funding and/or visa status. - 3.
-Master's students who have maintained continuous enrollment, fulfilled all their other degree requirements and were enrolled in the prior semester may defend and file in the summer or winter term without registration.
-If, however, a student needs library privileges or if they plan to make other use of University facilities or significant faculty time during summer or winter session, enrollment is required. - 4.
+All students should check with their program advisor regarding such requirements to ensure that they remain qualified for funding and/or their visa.

+Master's students doing a thesis must enroll in at least 1 unit of thesis in the Spring or Fall semester that they undertake their thesis defense.
+Master's students doing a master's report must enroll in at least 1 unit of master's report in the Spring or Fall semester that they complete their master's report.
+Master's students who have maintained continuous enrollment, fulfilled all their other degree requirements and were enrolled in the prior semester may defend and file for the degree in the summer or winter term without registration while they complete their thesis or masters report.
+If, however, students need library privileges or plan to use other University facilities or need significant faculty time during the summer or winter session, enrollment is required.
+Enrollment in GRAD 922 to allow access to the Library during the summer or winter terms is available to eligible master's students as well as doctoral students.

 Summer-only students are required to enroll continuously during consecutive summers until all degree requirements are met.

+Unless excused by an official graduate Leave of Absence (which except under exceptional circumstances, may not exceed one year throughout the student's degree program), all graduate students are subject to the Continuous Enrollment Policy.
+Students who require significant faculty time (e.g. advising, reviewing, collaborating) must be enrolled rather than on Leave of Absence.

+If the student fails to obtain a Leave of Absence or maintain continuous enrollment, he or she will be required to apply for re-admission and to pay the Graduate College application fee.
+There is no guarantee of re-admission.
+Tuition or registration waivers cannot be applied retroactively.

+Please note that "continuous enrollment" is not the same as "full time enrollment" for financial aid purposes.
+Please refer to the University policy on Full-Time Status